Basic Hunter Deck

 - 2 x Unleash the Hounds for 1 x Razorfen Hunter, 1 x Ironfur Grizzly Unleash the Hounds is a powerful and unique effect.
 Combining this card with Houndmaster or Hunter's Mark can create some crushing turns and lead you to victory.

-- 2 x Freezing Trap for 2 x Bloodfen Raptor.
+- 2 x Bloodfen Raptor.
 In a Tempo based deck such as this one, Freezing Trap is an excellent utility.
-It allows you to deal with a single creature of your choosing for 2 Mana, leaving them unable to remove any of your minions and enabling you to compound your advantage further.
+It allows you to deal with a single creature of your choosing for 2 Mana, leaving them unable to remove any of your minions and enabling you to compound your advantage further. for 2 x

-- 2 x Savannah Highmane for 2 x Boulderfist Ogre.
+- 2 x Boulderfist Ogre.
 Savannah Highmane is one of the most powerful minions in the game with very few efficient answers.
-Adding it in place of the Boulderfist Ogres also increases the overall number of Beasts in your deck, strengthening your synergy cards.
+Adding it in place of the Boulderfist Ogres also increases the overall number of Beasts in your deck, strengthening your synergy cards. for 2 x

 For other strong cards to consider, look at our full budget Hunter decks, or our Crafting Guide.

 - 20 Nov.
 2018: Removed One Night in Karazhan card swaps recommendations.

 - 07 Jul.
 2017: Card Swap section updated to reflect Standard rotation.

 - 18 Jun.
 2016: Edited for clarity on card swaps for Standard and Wild.